Fairfield-University-BA505/final-project-fa2019-international-dt/README.md

 ##### BA-505
 ##### Professor: Dr. Jie Tao
 ###### Authors: Anthonie Hollaar, Anirudh Vajjah, Bryan Nicholls, Faris Alenezy
-# The client
+# The client:
   * Background of our client <br>
-    * Our client has a family, with a young child, 5 years of age, and wants to  move to New York,  <br> but has no clue where in New York City he wants to relocate, but he has the following preferences:
+    * Our client has a family, with a young child, 5 years of age, and wants to  move to New York,  <br> but has no clue where in New York City he wants to relocate.

-     * Not too much noise near his new house
+    <br> Our client has the following preferences:

+       * __$Traditional$__
+         * Price range: 500-750k
+         * House or Apartment: any
+         * NUmber of Beds and Bath: 2bd ,1 bath minimum
          * Near a school
          * Near a hospital
          * Near a park
-     * Close to the airport
+       *  __$Non-Traditional$__
+         * Not too much noise near his new house
+         * Sufficient parking
+         * Reliable utilities
+         * Safe
+         * Nice roads

-# This project will be dealling with
+# This project will be dealling with:
 - Getting the Data
 - Cleaning the data
 - Doing some initial analysis